nmp5624/nmp5624.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello and welcome to my website!
-I'm a fourth-year PhD student in Economics at Penn State University.
+I'm a fifth-year PhD student in Economics at Penn State University.
 My research interests lie in the fields of **labor economics** and **theoretical econometrics**. \\
 My recent research in **labor economics** focuses on structural modeling of children's human capital evolution and estimation of causal effects of parental inputs at different stages of child's development.\\
 My recent works in **theoretical econometrics** focus on derivation of optimal statistical treatment assignment rules and empirical process theory. \\
 Please see the [Research](/Research/) section of this website for more details.